Tag Archives: English

 Antonio Cesco (Chesco)

-Born 1884, northern Italy.
+Born 1882, Bellano, Italy.
 Miner.
-Migrated to US 1908.
-Former Socialist Party member; anarchist; distributor of Cronaca Sovversiva.
+Migrated to US 1904.
+Not radical in Italy.
+Former Socialist Party member; individualist anarchist; distributor of Cronaca Sovversiva.
+Coal miner in Pennsylvania then Ohio.
 Member, United Mine Workers.
 Arrested Yorkville, Ohio, while in hospital with injured leg from mining injury.
 Deported February 1920.
-Not placed under surveillance by Italian authorities.
-Subsequent activities unknown.

 Boris Cevetsky (Sckiwitsky)